Igor-Lopes/angular-protect-route/README.md

 **This is a basic and client side only example !**

+You can see this example working at https://igor-lopes.github.io/angular-route-protection/

 ## Usage

 In order to authenticate and test routes authorization, you must enter the credentials: